The Xometry app works best with JavaScript enabled!

 Considering Young's modulus in the context of cable applications helps engineers and operators make informed decisions, ensuring the safety and reliability of these systems.

-What Does High Young's Modulus Value Mean?
+What Does a High Young's Modulus Value Mean?

 A higher Young's modulus implies that the material is less prone to stretching and deformation under applied forces.
 As the modulus increases, the material becomes stiffer, meaning that it undergoes less elastic strain when subjected to a given stress.
 An idealized rigid body would have an infinite Young's modulus.

-What Does Low Young's Modulus Value Mean?
+What Does a Low Young's Modulus Value Mean?

 What Material Has the Highest Young's Modulus?